-87. In reaching a decision on a planning application that is likely to have an impact on biodiversity, the necessary surveys and assessments will need to be supplied, to ensure that the impacts of proposals can be properly assessed, and the requirements of all policies addressed.
+90. In reaching a decision on a planning application that is likely to have an impact on biodiversity, the necessary surveys and assessments will need to be supplied, to ensure that the impacts of proposals can be properly assessed, and the requirements of all policies addressed.
 The Councils will utilise standing advice from authorities such as Lancashire County Council and Natural England, where relevant, and seek advice from relevant authorities, including the above and the Environment Agency, where necessary.
 Decisions will be made based upon the evidence supplied and advice received.
-Ecological conditions will be attached to planning decisions where appropriate.
+Ecological conditions will be attached to planning decisions and in some cases, if appropriate, subject to obligations under a legal agreement.